 What you’ll be part of:

-- Humble Hands Harvest is a worker-owned cooperative; Emily and Hannah share in ownership of this land and business, and working for us is the start of the path to co-ownership of HHH.
-After a trial year or two of employment, a person might have the chance to buy in and become a worker-owner.
+- Humble Hands Harvest is organized as a worker-owned cooperative; Emily and Hannah share in ownership of this land and business, and working for us is the start of the path to co-ownership of HHH.
+After a trial year or two of employment, a person could have the chance to buy in and become a worker-owner.

 - We make most of our income by selling organic vegetables, pastured pork, and grass-finished lamb at the Decorah Farmers Market and through a CSA.
 This is mostly what you’ll help us accomplish.

 - We’re in the process of developing a no-till system in our vegetable fields!
 This means plenty of hand work, some record keeping of our experimentation, and with any luck, more resilient and healthy soil.

 - We have 100+ chestnut, hazelnut, and hickory-pecan trees, 150+ fruit trees, raspberries, strawberries, and asparagus already established.
 We’ll be caring for them for several more years before they produce a crop.

 - We rotationally graze a flock of 16 katahdin-dorper ewes on most of our 22 acres.
 The lambs are grass-finished.